Canadian Housing Statistics Program (CHSP)

 Undercoverage of residential properties may exist for a variety of reasons.
 For example, properties undergoing unreported changes between assessment periods (e.g., new constructions, demolitions or improvements performed without a building permit) are not captured in the assessment values.

-The Canadian Housing Statistics Program (CHSP) as an innovative data project that utilizes new techniques in linkage and processing that may be refined over time leading to improvement in the accuracy and precision of data that is released.
-The first year of data for each province and territory should be considered preliminary results and may contain precocity error which may be corrected in future data releases.
+The CHSP is an innovative data project that utilizes new techniques in linkage and processing that may be refined over time leading to improvement in the accuracy and precision of data that is released.
+The first year of data for each province and territory should be considered preliminary results and may contain a precocity error which may be corrected in future data releases.

-The Canadian Housing Statistics Program data are used to produce annual estimates.
+The CHSP data are used to produce annual estimates.

 - Reference years of the property stock and assessment values, by province